sangha25/elasticsearch-secure/README.md

  # to provide more security to our webpage we used nginx which acts as proxy and require to provide credential to access the page
  we updated the nginx configuration to acts a proxy

+To create ngnix user credential , we should use below command sudo htpasswd -c /etc/nginx/htpasswd.users <user_name>

+it will prompt for password.
+Now this will be your user id and password to access the es server web page.

+To create the AWS infrastructure, created the .tf files .